justin0725/data_vis_examples/README.md

 ================
 Justin Giles

 #### I produce a lot of data visualizations in R - you can see some of them here!
-In the future, I’m hoping to update this file to actually generate each plot/table so those interested can see the code - but that’s a lot more work.
+I’m hoping to eventually update this repository to include the code for each visualization too - but that’s work for another day.

 #### I made this chart for North Carolina philanthropy that works with public schools.